ishubhamkr/Data-Mining/Decision Tree/readme.rst

 .. _Azure: https://dev.azure.com/scikit-learn/scikit-learn/_build/latest?definitionId=1&branchName=main

 Decision Tree using data set [hacvdat0](https://archive.ics.uci.edu/ml/datasets/HCV+data) Jupyter is used for implementing.
-Scikit-learn is used for plotting the tree
+Scikit-learn module is used for plotting the tree

+**scikit-learn** is a Python module for machine learning built on top of SciPy and is distributed under the 3-Clause BSD license.

 Scikit-learn plotting capabilities (i.e., functions start with ``plot_`` and classes end with "Display") require Matplotlib (>= |MatplotlibMinVersion|).